zll-hust/zll-hust.github.io/_pages/about.md

 ## Research interests

-My research mainly applies methods from artificial intelligence (AI) and operations research (OR) to address the challenges posed by emerging technologies in transportation, such as automated vehicles and drones.

-My major research focuses on **Production Automated Vehicles (PAVs) evaluation**.
-My studies trying to solve two key challenges in the PAV evaluation: (1) PAV manufacturers do not disclose the internal control algorithms, and (2) the safety testing of PAVs requires large-scale field testing or simulation, which is prohibitively time- and cost-intensive.
-To address these challenges, my studies propose a data-driven pipeline for evaluating PAV performance from PAV-related data.
+My research mainly applies methods from artificial intelligence and optimization to address the challenges posed by **emerging technologies in transportation**.
+My current research focuses on **Production Automated Vehicles (PAVs) evaluation**.
+Since PAV manufacturers always do not disclose the internal control algorithms, we propose a data-driven pipeline for evaluating PAV performance from PAV-related data.
 To promote research across different steps of this pipeline, we initiated an open-source ecosystem: **the [OpenPAV](https://github.com/OpenPAV/OpenPAV) platform**.
 Our goal is to establish a billboard showcasing the performance ranking of various PAV brands to offer the public a scientific reference.

 ![alt text](../images/method.png)

-I'm also interested in the **routing, trajectory planning, and montion control of robotics** and **urban air mobility**.
+Besides, I'm also interested in the **routing, trajectory planning, and montion control of robotics** and **urban air mobility**.
 I'm always trying to integrate theoretical analysis with physical tests.

 ![alt text](../images/system.png)